kilofox/kohana/modules/userguide/guide/userguide/markdown.md

 **Images are also namespaced**, using `![Alt Text](imagename.jpg)` would look for `media/guide/<modulename>/imagename.jpg`.

 [!!]
-If you want your userguide pages to be browsable on github or similar sites outside Kohana's own userguide module, specify the optional .md file extension in your links
+If you want your userguide pages to be browsable on GitHub or similar sites outside Kohana's own userguide module, specify the optional .md file extension in your links

 ## API Links